 Point 18(8) of Annex I to the Financial Regulation (FR)6 foresees the possibility for the contracting authority to require 'critical tasks' to be performed by the tenderer itself and not subcontractors, in the case of some contracts (works contracts, service contracts and siting and installation operations in the context of a supply contract).
 This provision should be used with extreme caution since it could be a restriction on the freedom of enterprise and there is yet no court case on its interpretation.
 The contracting authority may announce in the tender specifications that it may require that certain critical tasks be performed directly by the contractor itself, be it a sole entity, or by a participant in the group, in case of consortium.
 This assumes that all tasks are very well defined and that one or two of them are identified as critical for the contracting authority.
-In this case, there must be a direct contractual link between the contractor.
-This provision is not to be understood as the possibility to cap subcontractor.
+In this case, there must be a direct contractual link between the contracting authority and the entity performing these tasks, i.e. they cannot be performed by a subcontractor.
+This provision is not to be understood as the possibility to cap subcontracting.